vpelletier/pprofile/README.rst

 Thread-aware profiling
 ======================

-ThreadProfile class provides the same features are Profile, but propagates tracing to `threading.Thread` threads started after profiling is enabled using `threading.settrace`.
+ThreadProfile class provides the same features are Profile, but uses `threading.settrace` to propagate tracing to `threading.Thread` threads started after profiling is enabled.

 Limitations
 -----------